nickjbrowning/cscs-docs/docs/access/mfa.md

 Before starting, ensure that the following pre-requisites are satisfied

 1. You have an invitation email from CSCS for MFA enrollment
-    * a notification email will be sent atleast one week before we sent the invitation email.
+    * a notification email will be sent at least one week before we sent the invitation email.
 2. You have installed an OTP Authenticator app on your mobile device (see above).

 !!! note